 How to work out nappy sizes for Bambo Nature

 If you're a first time parent (or even if you're not!) it can be confusing to work out which size nappy your baby should be in.
-Newborn or mini?
-Infant or crawler?
+Newborn, infant or mini?
+Size 3 or Size 4?

 Years of using nappies on our own children, and of talking to our lovely customers about nappies mean that we can pretty much fit a nappy by sight!

 So we've pulled together a handy dandy guide to the Bambo Nature nappy sizes.

 Bambo Nature nappy size guide:

 Premature Size 0: 1 to 3 kgs; premature birth to around 2.5kgs

 Size 1 (XS): 2 to 4 kgs; birth to around 3.5 kgs

 Size 2 (S): 3 to 6 kgs; around 3.5 kgs to around 5 kgs

 Size 3 (M): 4 to 8 kgs; from 4 kgs to just under 8 kgs